 Find the Right Program

-Visit the IIEPassport and the ECA’s Exchange Program Finder to help you search for the appropriate study abroad program or internship for you.
-You can use this online searchable database by searching for specific criteria for a list of programs that may interest you and will provide you basic information for you to contact the programs of your interest.
+Visit the USA Study Abroad Resource Page and ECA’s Exchange Program Finder to help you search for the appropriate study abroad program or internship for you.
+You can use the ECA Program Finder to search for specific criteria for a list of programs that may interest you and will provide you basic information for you to contact the programs of your interest.

 Once you’ve found a few programs that interest you, consult with your institution’s study abroad advisor.
 If you do not have a designated study abroad advisor on your campus, then an academic advisor may be able to assist you with the process of receiving institution approval to get academic credit for the courses you take abroad.
 Your campus may also have a career services office.
 Staff there could assist you with identifying international internship opportunities that fit your professional aspirations.